brandonhenricks/xperience-community-health-checks/README.md

 This package provides a set of Kentico-specific health checks that you can easily add to your ASP.NET Core project.
 Here's how you can do it:

 1. First, make sure you have the necessary dependencies installed.
-You will need the `Microsoft.Extensions.DependencyInjection` package for the `IServiceCollection` interface.
+You will need the `Microsoft.Extensions.Diagnostics.HealthChecks` package for the `IServiceCollection` interface.

 2. Install this package via NuGet.